satyakisikdar/spanner-comm-detection/readme_louvain.txt

 -----------------------------------------------------------------------------

-Community detection
+Multi-criteria community detection
-Version 0.2 - not compatible with the previous version, see below.
+Version 0.3 - not compatible with the previous version (see below).

 Based on the article "Fast unfolding of community hierarchies in large networks" Copyright (C) 2008 V. Blondel, J.-L. Guillaume, R. Lambiotte, E. Lefebvre

-This program or any part of it must not be distributed without prior agreement of the above mentionned authors.
+And based on the article
+Copyright (C) 2013 R. Campigotto, P. Conde Céspedes, J.-L. Guillaume

+This file is part of Louvain algorithm.

+Louvain algorithm is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Louvain algorithm is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Louvain algorithm.
+If not, see <http://www.gnu.org/licenses/>.

 -----------------------------------------------------------------------------

-Author   : E. Lefebvre, adapted by J.-L. Guillaume Email    : jean-loup.guillaume@lip6.fr
+Author   : E. Lefebvre, adapted by J.-L. Guillaume and R. Campigotto Email    : jean-loup.guillaume@lip6.fr
 Location : Paris, France
-Time	 : February 2008
+Time	 : July 2013

 -----------------------------------------------------------------------------